3 PEAT

 As we witness the rise of AI in the cybersecurity realm, it is clear that embracing these advancements is not just a trend but a necessity for businesses to stay ahead in the ongoing battle against cyber threats.

-XXXGPT uses a LLM to generate malware from its training sets.
+XXXGPT uses a large language model (LLM) to generate malware from its training sets.
 As such, it can create convincing malware that is difficult to detect.
 The tool also has an obfuscation feature that helps disguise the code generated from the model, making it even harder for prevention and detection.

 Wolf GPT is another dangerous AI-powered hacking tool that focuses on a different end goal, providing anonymity to the attacker within specific attack vectors.
 This type of AI system can generate realistic-looking malware by leveraging large datasets of existing malicious software.
 It also empowers attackers to send advanced phishing campaigns.
 As with XXXGPT, Wolf GPT also has an obfuscation feature which makes it difficult for cybersecurity teams to detect and block incoming threats.